 Abstract

-Couples HIV testing and counseling (CHTC) promotes safer sexual behaviors, increases communication between couples, and decreases HIV transmission.
-However, the impact of CHTC on social support, critical for persons living with HIV, has not been examined.
+Couples HIV testing and counseling (couple counseling) promotes safer sexual behaviors, increases communication between couples, and decreases HIV transmission.
+However, the impact of couple counseling on social support, critical for persons living with HIV, has not been examined.
 Ninety couples with a recently tested HIV-positive pregnant woman (female-positive couples) and 47 couples with a recently tested HIV-negative pregnant woman (female-negative couples) were enrolled in an observational study at an antenatal clinic in Malawi.
-Each couple member was assessed immediately before and one month after CHTC for partner, family, and peer social support using the Multidimensional Scale of Perceived Social Support.
-Before CHTC, social support was lower among women than men in both female-positive couples (β=-10.00, p <0.01) and female-negative couples (β=-8.43, p<0.01).
-After CHTC, social support increased for women in female-positive couples (β=4.01, p<0.01) and female-negative couples (β=4.69, p <0.01) but not for men in either type of couple.
-CHTC could be an effective strategy to increase social support for women, including those with recent HIV diagnoses.
+Each couple member was assessed immediately before and one month after couple counseling for partner, family, and peer social support using the Multidimensional Scale of Perceived Social Support.
+Before couple counseling, social support was lower among women than men in both female-positive couples (β=-10.00, p <0.01) and female-negative couples (β=-8.43, p<0.01).
+After couple counseling, social support increased for women in female-positive couples (β=4.01, p<0.01) and female-negative couples (β=4.69, p <0.01) but not for men in either type of couple.
+Couple counseling could be an effective strategy to increase social support for women, including those with recent HIV diagnoses.

 Key Words: HIV, pregnancy, couples, social support, counseling